Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • Built the monthly batch to read only the required `stamp_date` from a partitioned Athena source and page through results with `queryExecutionId + nextToken`, avoiding a full in-memory load for large target sets.

-• Stored both six-month confirmed totals and current-month-inclusive totals in `UserConfirmedPaid`, then persisted them as `confirmedAmount`, `confirmedAmountNow`, and `confirmed5MonthAmount` so tier logic and later reads could rely on the model directly.
+• Stored both six-month confirmed totals and current-month-inclusive totals in a monthly payment snapshot, then persisted them as cumulative fields for tier calculation so later reads could rely on the model directly.

-• Grouped writes into JDBC batch insert/update, limited reads to recent month sets with `getConfirmedAmountUpdateDateMonthYmSet`, and managed `membership_logs` with `date_applied_ym` range partitions so only the needed months are touched as data grows.
+• Grouped writes into JDBC batch insert/update, limited reads to recent month sets, and managed history data with monthly range partitions so only the needed months are touched as data grows.

 Architecture Snapshot